silverstripe/silverstripe-framework/docs/en/03_Upgrading/02_Upgrading_module.md

 You should commit the changes to your module's `composer.json` and push them to your remote branch.

 By this point, your module should be installable in a test SilverStripe 4 project.
 It will be installed under the vendor directory (e.g.: `vendor/example-user/silverstripe-example-module`).
-However, it produce exception if you try to run it.
+However, it will throw exceptions if you try to run it.

 From this point, you can either work from a test project or you can keep working directly on your module.

 ## Step 2 - Update your environment configuration

 As a module maintainer, you shouldn't be shipping any environment file with your module.
 So there's no need for you to run the upgrader `environment` command.
-If your module requires any environment variables, you should update your documentation accordingly, but otherwise you can move on to the next step.
+If your module requires environment variables, you should update your documentation accordingly, but otherwise you can move on to the next step.

 ## Step 3 - Namespacing your module